-Your carrier might have multiple costs such as fuel surcharge, special charges, weekend delivery fee etc. To begin with, factorise your shipping costs in such charges for the customer’s order.
+Your carrier might have multiple costs such as fuel surcharge, special charges, weekend delivery fee, etc. To begin with, factorize your shipping costs in such charges for the customer’s order.
 This way, the customer understands their options and can make decisions based on the information that you provide.

-Shipping calculator is an yet another way of shifting the shipping costs on your customer, without losing them at once.
+The shipping calculator is yet another way of shifting the shipping costs on your customer, without losing them at once.
 More and more companies are incorporating shipping calculators for their business, which is providing transparency and clarity to the customer about the relevant shipping costs for their delivery area.

 Shipping calculators are also effective in cases where your delivery costs vary a lot based on the delivery area or the location of your warehouse.

-Tip: Along with the shipping calculator you can also provide information on the comparison on carriers who are partnered with you and offering different delivery charges for the customer’s location.
+Tip: Along with the shipping calculator you can also provide information on the comparison of carriers who are partnered with you and offering different delivery charges for the customer’s location.